irSilviana/ea-johndeerepayment/README.md

 # John Deere Payment Plugin for WooCommerce

-This is a custom payment gateway for WooCommerce that allows users to pay with their John Deere account.

 <p align="center">
   <img src="assets\images\john-deere-logo.png" alt="Logo John Deere Multi-Use Account">
 </p>

+This is a custom payment gateway for WooCommerce that allows users to pay with their John Deere Financial Multi-Use Line.

 ## Table of Contents